l7anish/Treasure_Hunt/README.md

 An online Treasure hunt game based on questions and clues.
 Capable of conducting multiple contests at same time.

 ## FrontEnd
-Please find the React frontend for app in the [link](https://github.com/Benin-Tom-Jose/treasure-hunt-frontend)
+Please find the React frontend for this app in the [link](https://github.com/Benin-Tom-Jose/treasure-hunt-frontend)

 ## Stack
 * NodeJs,ExpresJs